A total of $2.21bn was invested in Real Estate Tech companies last year – more than double the funding in 2015

 - The Top Ten deals received a total of $309m of investment in H1 2017.
 This is 76.7% of the total amount invested in Real Estate Tech companies in H1 2017.

 - Cadre received the largest deal of H1 2017.
-The New York-based company allows investors to invest in institutional quality real estate.
-The firm received $65m in Series C funding in June of this year.
+The New York based company allows investors to invest in institutional quality real estate.
+The firm received $65m of Series C funding in June of this year.

-- Seven of the top 10 biggest deals went to companies based in the United States with the remaining three; Credit Peers, Yopa and Appear Here all based in London.
+- Seven of the Top Ten largest deals went to companies based in the United States with the remaining 3; Credit Peers, Yopa and Appear Here all based in London.